ThisIsWUQ/IronicImpExp/README.md

 Sample of the online hosting experiment: https://farm.pcibex.net/r/iwwqMA/experiment.html?test=true

+To view the main script: data_includes -> main.js

 ## Objectives
 This experiment was conducted to study:
 1) are phrases marked with the irony-emoji marker, especially the emoji :roll_eyes:, considered as statements conveying ironic implicature by native speakers of Thai language?